tytydraco/yessleep/out/I_am_stuck_in_a_hospital_and_there_is_something_horribly_wrong.md

 After mulling over my options and concluding that there weren't any left, I stared at the dead man before me.
 I noticed something.
 A logo.
 Some kind of crest on his shoulder pad.
 If I had a camera here I'd have uploaded it with this post but I'm running out of time and the connection here is still somehow intact.
 I've posted all over social media trying to tell my story.

 Back to the logo now.
 It was a shield, with a sun emblazoned behind shining over the shield that housed what looked like a planet and trees.
 I looked over at the bag the man had.
 There were papers inside.
 I moved the body to the side and a submachine gun fell out of his side compartment.
 To be precise, a silenced MAC-10.
 He even had a grenade.
 What kind of security is this?
+For all intents and purposes, yes, I know how to operate these kinds of firearms and I checked the magazine to see if there were any bullets and it was empty.
+He probably had to gun down some people to get here.

 It was then, I realized who this person was.
 There was no security hired to guard here at the hospital.
 There was no help.
 This was all supposed to happen.
 The helicopters, the metal wall blocking the door.
 I rushed to the papers and went through the ones that weren't covered with blood.
 Two stuck out.
 It was a letter of official response to a new drug trial called Nutroxalyne-10.